shakfu/awesome-audio/python-in-music.md

 * [Pymps](http://www.anti-particle.com/pymps.shtml) - Pymps is the PYthon Music Playing System - a web based mp3/ogg jukebox.
 It's written in Python and utilises the PostgreSQL database.

-* [MusicPlayer](http://albertz.github.com/music-player/) - MusicPlayer is a high-quality music player implemented in Python, using FFmpeg and PortAudio.

-* [Pymserv](http://home.gna.org/pymserv/) - PyMServ is a graphical client for mserv, a music server.
-It is written in Python using pygtk and gconf to store prefs.

 * [Pytone](http://www.luga.de/pytone/) - Pytone is a music jukebox written in Python with a curses based GUI.
 While providing advanced features like crossfading and multiple players, special emphasis is put on ease of use, turning PyTone into an ideal jukebox system for use at parties.

 * [Quod Libet](https://github.com/quodlibet/quodlibet/) - Quod Libet is a GTK+-based audio player written in Python.
 It lets you make playlists based on regular expressions.
 It lets you display and edit any tags you want in the file.
 And it lets you do this for all the file formats it supports -- Ogg Vorbis, FLAC, MP3, Musepack, and MOD.

-* [TheTurcanator](http://turcanator.tangentcode.com/) - a small midi piano tutor for windows and mac.
-Includes CoreMIDI wrapper written in pyrex.

-* [LinuxBand](http://linuxband.org/) - LinuxBand is a GUI front-end for MMA (Musical MIDI Accompaniment).
-Type in the chords, choose the groove and LinuxBand will play a musical accompaniment for you.

 ## Audio Convertors

-* [audio-convert-mod](http://www.diffingo.com/oss/audio-convert-mod/) - audio-convert-mod is a simple audio file converter that supports many formats.
-At just a right-click, you can convert any amount of music files to WAV, MP3, AAC, Ogg and more. audio-convert-mod was designed with the same principles as fwbackups - keeping things simple.

 * [SoundConverter](http://soundconverter.berlios.de) - SoundConverter is a simple audio file converter for the GNOME desktop, using GStreamer for conversion.
 It can read anything GStreamer has support for, and writes to WAV, MP3, AAC, Ogg or FLAC files.